October 04, 2020

-American Society of Anesthesiologists honors Jerry A. Cohen, M.D., with its Distinguished Service Award
+American Society of Anesthesiologists honors Patricia A. Kapur, MD, with its Distinguished Service Award

-SAN FRANCISCO – The American Society of Anesthesiologists (ASA) today presented Jerry A. Cohen, M.D., with its 2017 Distinguished Service Award in recognition of his long and highly distinguished career as a physician anesthesiologist, administrator and educator.
+CHICAGO - The American Society of Anesthesiologists (ASA) today presented Patricia A. Kapur, MD, with its 2019 Distinguished Service Award in recognition of her long and highly distinguished career as a physician anesthesiologist, administrator and educator.
 The award is the highest honor ASA bestows and is presented annually to a member who has transformed the specialty of anesthesiology.

-Dr. Cohen received his medical degree from the University of Miami School of Medicine and completed his residency in anesthesiology at Emory University Affiliated Hospitals, Atlanta.
+Dr. Kapur received her medical degree from the University of Pennsylvania Perelman School of Medicine and completed her residency in anesthesiology at Stanford University Medical Center in California.

 THE DISTINGUISHED SERVICE AWARD